smeyer-smartsheet/CopilotPresentation/polished.md

 - **Presenters:**
     - Shuky Meyer — Principal Software Engineer
-    - Divya Moorjany — Principal Machine Learning Engineer
+    - Divya Moorjaney — Principal Machine Learning Engineer
 - **Goal:**
     - Maximize efficiency and skills using GitHub Copilot through a deep dive into prompt engineering and advanced techniques.
 This demo will showcase how to leverage Copilot for more sophisticated and effective coding assistance.
 - **Resources:**